FIVEYOUNGWOO/Open-AI-GYM-Based-Massive-MIMO-Network-Environments/README.md

 # Massive-MIMO-PY

-I have implemented a multi-cell massive MIMO downlink scenario with imperfect CSI in Python.
+I have implemented a multi-cell massive MIMO downlink scenario with imperfect channel state information (CSI) in Python.

 This code offers insights into massive MIMO systems and can contribute to building a deep reinforcement learning environment for various types of massive MIMO networks.